PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_pre_terminal_channel_slice_pad_mul_stats` at the direct terminal call.
 The terminal-slice callback still ignores the returned pair, and no reconciliation consumer or tensor-count proxy is added.

+The preceding composite pre-ADD owner has one direct production call, but it unconditionally prunes unused tensors even when its rewrite counter is zero.
+Its raw dictionary is therefore insufficient mutation evidence.
+Strict characterization requires a starting tensor count followed by a dictionary containing the unchanged owner counter and clamped net `pruned_unused_tensors`, between terminal affine recovery and the staged channel-slice results.